traffic3d/traffic3d/README.md

 Garg, D., Chli, M. and Vogiatzis, G., 2019, May.
 Traffic3D: A New Traffic Simulation Paradigm.
 In Proceedings of the 18th International Conference on Autonomous Agents and MultiAgent Systems (pp. 2354-2356).
 International Foundation for Autonomous Agents and Multiagent Systems.

+## Developers

+Current developers:

+* Callum Bugajski - @callumbugajski via [Beautiful Canoe](https://beautifulcanoe.com/)

+Previous developers:

+* Hishaam Iqbal - @iqbalh7

+Based on original code by Deepeka Garg - @gargd03.

 ## Credits

 * [LatLonConverter Class](http://wiki.openstreetmap.org/wiki/Mercator#C_implementation) - Licensed under Creative Commons Attribution-ShareAlike 2.0 (CC BY-SA) - developed by Florian Müller

+## License

+This software is licensed under the [Mozilla Public License Version 2.0](/LICENSE).
+Copies of the license can also be obtained [directly from Mozilla](https://mozilla.org/MPL/2.0/).

+## Getting Started with Development

+Please read [CONTRIBUTING.md](/CONTRIBUTING.md) before you start working on this repository.